bricaud/personal-blog/_posts/2017-10-04-azure-and-cosmos-db-graph.md

 # Introduction

-Graph databases and their surrounding pluggins/modules are rapidly evolving and I am convinced that the present tutorial will be quickly out of date.
+Graph databases and their surrounding plugins/modules are rapidly evolving and I am convinced that the present tutorial will be quickly out of date.
 Because of its lack of maturity, this field of engineering is not as neat and documented as what we are used to (for instance with SQL).
 If I point out the weaknesses here, I also acknowledge the efforts and work of the persons designing the solutions or providing open source code that simplify the life of users.
-I want to thank them for helping widespread the graph approach and the elegance of graph modelling.
+I want to thank them for helping widespread the graph approach and the elegance of graph modeling.
 It is time now to encourage curious minds to try out and discover the word of graphs.

 # Setting up the Graph database server

 Microsoft has made the choice of providing a graph database service easy to set up and start.
 Indeed, in a few clicks, the server is up and running.
-Without exagerating much, it is one click to create a Cosmos database and one click to create the graph DB.
-The Gremlin server is automatically launched with a domain name `YOURGRAPHNAME.graphs.azure.com` ready to listen any ssl connection on port `443`.
+Without exaggerating much, it is one click to create a Cosmos database and one click to create the graph DB.
+The Gremlin server is automatically launched with a domain name `YOURGRAPHNAME.graphs.azure.com` ready to listen to any ssl connection on port `443`.
 It avoids the burden of configuring the database.
 You just need to choose the name of your graph (and of the collection).
-The [tutorial](https://docs.microsoft.com/en-us/azure/cosmos-db/create-graph-gremlin-console) for creating the graph is straight forward (first part of the web page).
+The [tutorial](https://docs.microsoft.com/en-us/azure/cosmos-db/create-graph-gremlin-console) for creating the graph is straightforward (first part of the webpage).

 ![Screenshot of the Cosmos DB dashboard]({{ site.baseurl }}/images/cosmosGraph/cosmosdbdashboard.png "The Cosmos DB dashboard")

 The first impression is pretty good.
-The user and password for the ssl connection is automatically generated, and ready to use.
+The user and password for the ssl connection are automatically generated, and ready to use.
 In addition, no need to configure the Gremlin server or its interaction with the Cosmos database.
 This is quite comfortable, even more when you compare to the set up of a graph database on AWS (see my previous [blog post]({{ site.baseurl }}{% post_url 2017-09-13-janusgraph-running-on-aws-with-dynamodb %})).

 # Connecting to the Gremlin server

  Several tutorials are available to explain how to interact with the server.
 They cover .Net, Java, Javascript and the Gremlin Console.

- As you may know I am a big fan of Python and I felt a bit frustrated  when I noticed I can not use it to query the server[^1].
+ As you may know, I am a big fan of Python and I felt a bit frustrated when I noticed I can not use it to query the server[^1].

  So I decided to have a try with a different language and I picked the popular Javascript (Node.js).
 At first I found it confusing as the address of the graph given by the Azure portal contains `https` while the gremlin module for Javascript explicitly states that it only handles websocket connections.
 I found out that, although not documented, you can connect (and you do in all the tutorials!) to the server using secure websocket `wss`.
 I was also a bit perplex about the [javascript module](https://github.com/CosmosDB/gremlin-javascript) used which is just a fork of a project made by a contributor of Gremlin Tinkerpop.
 This module is not in the official Tinkerpop repository.
-Of course, being on the repository of an individual does not preclude a an efficient module of good quality.
+Of course, being on the repository of an individual does not preclude an efficient module of good quality.
 It just raises questions about the continuity of the work.
 Microsoft engineers have started to contribute to this module, adding security handling, so it is going in a good direction.

 You may connect to the Gremlin server using the function `Gremlin.createClient` (form the gremlin module), specifying the port `443`, the address `config.endpoint` and the ssl credentials `user` and `password` (stored in the config file, `config.js`).